 Many people think that a communism system is a negation of democracy.
 This is not the case.
 When China became communist it became far more democratic.
 Important decisions were no longer made by managers but by a committee elected by ordinary workers.
 However, there was only one political party and when it decided a policy that was it, there was no room for disagreement.
 In the 1950s workplace discussions, elections and meetings took a substantial part of the working week.
 All idea of an elite management group making all the decisions was untenable at this time.

 The Communist victory in 1949 was brought about by the support of the rural peasants who were promised land reform.
 The hated landlord class was soon swept aside and the land ownership given to the peasants who farmed the land.
-However this was just the first stage in land reform, over the centuries land had become split into tiny plots, often just large enough to provide sufficient food for the peasant's immediate family.
-The land was farmed by hand and for long periods of time in the winter there was often little work to be done.
+However this was just the first stage in land reform, over the centuries land had become split into tiny plots, often just large enough to provide sufficient food for a peasant's immediate family.
+The land was farmed by hand and for long periods of time in the winter there was often no work to do.
 It was obvious that joint enterprises would reap huge benefits.
-Local joint projects for irrigation, afforestation, land reclamation became practical.
+Local joint projects for irrigation, afforestation, land reclamation became practical by working as teams.
 By 1955 these small co-operatives enabled crops to be planted and harvested by many more laborers more quickly and efficiently.
 By the end of 1957 97% of peasants had pooled their land into 'advanced' co-operatives.
 However, ambitious plans in 1958 needed greater man power to build the planned infrastructure of dams, canals and roads needed to really revolutionize agriculture.
 Suiping County ➚, Henan became the much vaunted example of a 'super' co-operative - the first proper commune in April 1958.
 The existing co-operatives merged to form the Chaya Weixing People's Commune of 40,000 people.
 The move to follow this example became a craze and by the end of 1958 most co-operatives had merged to form these large communes.
 However a 'commune' was usually not a new entity, it was based on an existing district or county that had collectively moved to the new system.
 It used existing buildings and administrative structures but followed the new communist philosophy.
 The communes were organized as a set of production brigades - one brigade from each village.

 It was widely reported in America that the commune system was some evil system imposed by a dictatorial government which split up families and put people into slave labor.
-This was the era of rabid anti-communism and as China was closed to Western journalists it was easy for false reports to go unchallenged.
+This was the era of rabid anti-communism and as China was closed to Western journalists it was easy for these false reports to go unchallenged.
 The few Westerners who were allowed in saw no evidence of imposition of the communes, just widespread enthusiastic, perhaps over-zealous, voluntary action.
 In most cases whole families moved into them, they were not split up.
 Kindergartens were set up for the first time as women went out to work with the men, but the choice was voluntary.
 It is true that family life changed, but only in the positive sense that women were given equal rights to men and were no longer shackled to their husband's every whim.

 The philosophical basis of communism only works when people are committed to work together for the common good.
 The system takes away the individual aspiration to support oneself and immediate family.
 With little personal incentive to work hard and innovate, it becomes all too easy for some people to do the minimum work necessary; all the family's needs will be cared for by the Commune however hard you work.
 Quotas for agricultural and industrial output were set centrally, there was little incentive to exceed these quotas.
 In the case of China the ‘common good’ was to found a modern, strong nation and this nationalistic aspiration was more important than the Marxist-Leninist message.